ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 There are a number of significant advantages to SMRs and microreactors.

 SMRs and microreactors may be small, but they can utilize a wide variety of nuclear technologies and open new markets at lower cost.
-The first United States SMR Design Certification is expected before the end of 2020.
-The first non-water based microreactor License Application was submitted in March of 2020 and is expected to be approved in 2022.
-SMRs and microreactors are in development or operation around the world, including floating SMRs in Russia, heat generating reactors in China, and a variety of other concepts.
+The first non-water based microreactor license application was submitted in March of 2020; the Nuclear Regulatory Commission certified the reactor design in August 2022.
+Other SMR and microreactor designs are in development or operation around the world, including floating SMRs in Russia, heat generating reactors in China, and a variety of other concepts.

 Non-Light Water Reactors (LWRs) and Advanced Reactors